- Gartner is extremely powerful and has a corrupt business model where Gartner never declares its conflicts of interest.

 In their 2012 annual report, Gartner makes the following statement about how they earn revenue.

 - Research: “Gartner delivers independent, objective IT research and insight primarily through a subscription-based, digital media service.
-Gartner Research is the fundamental building block for all Gartner services and covers all technology-related markets, topics, and industries, as well as supply chain topics.
+Gartner Research is the fundamental building block for all Gartner services and covers all technology-related markets, industries, and supply chain topics.
 Our proprietary research content, presented in the form of reports, briefings, updates, and related tools, is delivered directly to the client’s desktop via our website and/or product-specific portals.
 Clients normally sign subscription contracts that provide access to our research content for individual users over a defined period, which is typically one year.”

 - Consulting: “Gartner Consulting deepens relationships with our Research clients by extending the reach of our research through custom consulting engagements.
 Gartner Consulting brings together our unique research insight, benchmarking data, problem-solving methodologies, and hands-on experience to improve the return on a client’s IT investment.”
 According to their annual report, Gartner receives about twenty percent of its overall revenue from consulting.